 As mentioned earlier, my first car was a ’63 ‘Vair, but a (white, naturally) Monza sedan, gifted to me by my brother, (similar to this ’62 Monza sedan above).
 He had bought it from an elderly woman in Towson for $75, in the fall of 1972.
 It was leaking oil from its push-rod tube seals, an inevitable malady, and one readily fixed.
 He drove it out to Iowa, and gave it to me when he took a job in Greenland, where even the Corvair’s legendary traction on snow and ice was not going to be useful.

-I was pleasantly surprised that it had the up-rated 102 hp engine (a perkier cam, mainly), as well as the four-sped transmission and the sports suspension package, which included the front stabilizer bar, stiffer springs, a lower ride height with some negative rear camber, and some rear swing axle limiter straps, that limited rear wheel travel downwards, to limit the dreaded “tuck-under” of the swing axles.
+I was pleasantly surprised that it had the up-rated 102 hp engine (a perkier cam, mainly), as well as the four-speed transmission and the sports suspension package, which included the front stabilizer bar, stiffer springs, a lower ride height with some negative rear camber, and some rear swing axle limiter straps, that limited rear wheel travel downwards, to limit the dreaded “tuck-under” of the swing axles.
 Unexpected, that on older woman would have bought one like this.
 And even more unexpected, that my brother would lay this on me, as I had lusted after a Corvair ever since I first fell in love with it in 1960.
-And this one was equiped exactly as I would have ordered it in 1963, unless it was to be a Spyder.
+And this one was equipped exactly as I would have ordered it in 1963, unless it was to be a Spyder.

 I’ve had endless debates about the sedan vs. coupe design, and as much as I like the coupe, the sedan usually wins.
 The coupe’s roof is just a bit too short, for such a long rear end.

-And the sedan is a a lot more practical, with a rear seat perfectly comfortable for adults, not just an extra wheel and tire.
+And the sedan is a lot more practical, with a rear seat perfectly comfortable for adults, not just an extra wheel and tire.
 And as well, there was that distinctive flying wing.

 How I loved that car.
 And it was in great shape, except for some little rust holes on the tops of the fender, just behind the front outboard headlights.
 I understand that was a weak spot, from salty slush getting trapped there, in rust country, that is.
 Otherwise, it was very solid.
 No such issue with West Coast Corvairs.